On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: INTRODUCTION

 Understanding the sources of classification errors enables targeted improvements.
-For example, errors from class similarity can be reduced by enhancing preprocessing to better distinguish similar classes or by augmenting the training set with more examples of those classes.
-Overprediction errors can be mitigated by adjusting the loss function, such as reweighting class contributions to reduce the influence of frequent classes.
-However, confusion matrix values reflect a mix of both class similarity and class imbalance effects (Subfigure~\ref{all}), making it difficult to disentangle their individual contributions.
+For example, errors from class similarity can be reduced by enhancing preprocessing to better distinguish similar classes or by augmenting the training set with more examples of those classes~\citep{ghosh2024class, tian2024novel, temraz2022solving, aggarwal2021minority}.
+Overprediction errors can be reduced by adjusting the loss function, such as reweighting class contributions to reduce the influence of frequent classes~\citep{fernando2021dynamically, deepak2023brain, chamseddine2022handling, wu2022deep}.
+However, confusion matrix values reflect a mix of both class similarity and distribution bias (Subfigure~\ref{all}), making it difficult to disentangle their individual contributions.

 In practice, machine learning workflows often apply row, column, or all normalization to confusion matrices: